 Should You Get a Budgie?

 Budgies are great pets.
-They are smart, funny, can become pretty attached to a human being and some even learn to talk!
+They are smart and funny, and they can become pretty attached to a human being.
+Some even learn to talk!
 But there is more to keeping a budgie than you would think at first glance.
 Is a budgie right for you?
 Read on to find out.

-Before you decide, here are some questions that, when answered, will help you decide.
+So, should you get a budgie?
+Here are some questions that, when answered, will help you decide.

 - Will your personalities match?